wp-plugins/wp-dropstream/readme.txt

 4. Tracking numbers are automatically sent back to your shopping cart

 == Changelog ==
+= 0.8.5
+* Bug fix to be compatible with renamed "wp-content" directories

 = 0.8.4
 * Added support for order numer with plugin woocommerce-sequential-order-numbers